Are There Mosquitoes in Hawaii? (What Are They and How to Avoid Them)

 Where in Hawaii are mosquitoes mostly found?

-The mosquitos in Hawaii are typically found in areas with lots of standing water or decomposing natural materials.
+The mosquitoes in Hawaii are typically found in areas with lots of standing water or decomposing natural materials.

 You’re more likely to see them hiking around the jungle than walking through one of the beach towns.

-However, mosquitos are attracted to water, so you might encounter them at the beach or by your lanai.
+However, mosquitoes are attracted to water, so you might encounter them at the beach or by your lanai.

 📌 Kauai and Maui: Most mosquito-ridden islands